alexbinary/valueinput/README.md

 ### replaceElement(element)

 Replace the given DOM element `element` by the widget.
-Widget takes classes and id of replaces element.
+Widget takes classes and id of replaced element.

 `element` must have a parent.